 The total approximate costs associated with attending the conference are: $_____.

 The AONN+ Midyear Conference is the only conference focused exclusively on oncology patient navigation.
 Attending the event will allow me to grow professionally and learn how to better meet the needs of our patients.
 Thank you for your consideration of this request.
-For more information on the event, visit www.tlg.site/AONNmidyear
+For more information on the event, visit www.tlg.site/AONNmidyear.

 Sincerely,